bedwards254/DAprocessingTiers/Tier 3/readme.md

 11. Delete all the empty directories which appear
 12. Do the same for the “Temp Files” tab
 13. Repeat this process for other folders in the collection, removing and adding each one every time
-14. Once done with the individual folders, add the Working Files folder as a whole and run the “Duplicates,” “Empty Directories,” and “Temp Files” options against everything at once
+14. Once done with the individual folders, add the Working Files folder as a whole and run the “Duplicates,” “Empty Directories,” and “Temp Files” options against everything at once.
+This is to triple-check there are no more lingering duplicate files or empty directories in the collection.

 [Back to top](#table-of-contents)

 ---

 ## Bulk Reviewer/BulkExtractor
+*This step should take place in the BitCurator/Ubuntu environment.
+Please see [Switching from BitCurator to Windows](#switching-to-bitcuratorubuntu-from-windows) for instructions to switch.*</br>
 1. [Official Bulk Reviewer documentation](https://bulk-reviewer.readthedocs.io/en/latest/)
 2. [Bulk Reviewer GitHub page](https://github.com/bulk-reviewer/bulk-reviewer)

 *Notes:*
-* This is to be downloaded and used in BitCurator.
+* Bulk Reviewer is already downloaded on the lab computer.
+The application is in the Forensics and Reporting folder on the desktop.
+Bulk Extractor is located in the same folder, and comes pre-installed in BitCurator.
+* Following the official documentation is the easiest way to use Bullk Reviewer.
-* If using a regular expressions text file, make sure it is placed on the Desktop and then copied to the hard drive once the scan is complete.
+* If using a regular expressions text file to search for specific terms or topics that are restricted, make sure it is placed on the Desktop and then copied to the hard drive once the scan is complete. [link to example?]
 * For the regular expressions file, use only one word per line.
 Phrases or names like "Billy Bob Joe" will need to be on a single line each.
 There will also need to be a capital version and a lower-case version (ex.
 "Bob" and "bob").
 There is no need for quotation marks within the text file itself.
 * Save any reports to a folder on the Desktop (ex.
-BurkeBR), since it doesn't like to save to the hard drive
+BurkeBR), since it doesn't like to save to the hard drive due to the naming convention of the hard drive.
 * Sometimes there will be an error code, but it will still show the results.
 Sometimes it's really an error code, so keep an eye on it.

 [Back to top](#table-of-contents)